Products of the Week: Red Wing Boots, Wagyu Mezcal and Robo Pants

 Please note: If you buy through the links in this article, we may earn a small share of the profits.

 Each week, our inbox runneth over with news of gear, apparel and tech releases from around the world.
 In this feature, we’ll parse through the best of it.
-Today: Aperol drops a stellar tennis apparel line in anticipation of the U.S. Open, Instax releases a 90th anniversary camera, and Calpak graces us with a new travel bag collection.
+Today: Sporty & Rich drops a new pair of headphones in collaboration with Sonos, Kith graces us with loafers in a collection for Blackstock and Weber and Made In releases yet another stellar griddle pan.

-Introducing your new favorite workout accessories.
-Calpak’s first-ever line for gym enthusiasts, the Fit Collection, includes two brand-new bags.
-Among the many handy features packed into the Fit Gym Bag, highlights include adjustable yoga mat straps, a separate compartment for your sneakers and an interior holder to fit large water bottles.
-Or shop the Fit Dopp Hanging Kit, a trusty toiletry bag with an anti-microbial lining, multiple interior mesh pockets and even a removable Dopp kit.
-Overall, this new collection from one of our favorite travel brands is sure to make our gym-to-office and office-to-gym commutes lightyears easier.
+Ever wish your over-ear headphones were a bit more itgirl-girlboss-slay?
+Resident influencer favorite Sporty and Rich have tastefully collaborated with high-end sound design denizens Sonos for a minimally branded makeover of the newly released Ace over-ear headphones (find our review here) that are, in a word, iconic.
+They’re literally perfect for telegraphing “everything you like I have never heard of” energy on your hot girl walks.
+And $449.

-With the U.S. Open upon us, tennis fever is at an all-time high.
-Not only is Aperol an official partner of the championship, but the aperitivo brand is getting in on the action with a tennis capsule collection that’s inspired by the iconic Spritz.
-Think tees, crewneck sweatshirts, polos and a bright orange sweater vest that we can’t wait to sport on the court.
+Kith really said, “I’m walking here.”
+The Ronnie Fieg-founded label is officially reprising one of its top collaborations of last year with Brooklyn brethren and InsideHook friends Blackstock & Weber, launching a second installment of B&W’s cult Ellis Penny Loafer: available in four muted colorways — pistachio is the standout of the crop — each suede loafer is handmade in Portugal, Goodyear welted, and embossed with a swaggy little Kith for Blackstock & Weber embellishment.
+Don’t sleep.

 We've put in the work researching, reviewing and rounding up all the shirts, jackets, shoes and accessories you'll need this season, whether it's for yourself or for gifting purposes.
 Sign up here for weekly style inspo direct to your inbox.